vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 '* The Indian National Congress has for its ultimate goal the attainment by India of self-government similar to that enjoyed by other members of the British Empire * * *.
-It seeks to advance towards- this goal b}^ strictly constitutional means, by bringing about a steady reform of the existing system of administration * * *."
+It seeks to advance towards###this goal b}^ strictly constitutional means, by bringing about a steady reform of the existing system of administration * * *."
-So then, the reform of the existing system of adminis- tration and not its gradual replacement by a popular system v<^as to be the immediate object of the Congress.
+So then, the reform of the existing system of adminis###tration and not its gradual replacement by a popular system v<^as to be the immediate object of the Congress.
-The sting of this seemingly innocent constitution lay in the fact that it sought to convert the National Con- gress into a party organisation.
+The sting of this seemingly innocent constitution lay in the fact that it sought to convert the National Con###gress into a party organisation.
 As the acceptance of this creed was the condition of the membership of the Congress, the Bengal ' Extremists ' who had repudiated the ideal of Colonial Self-Government were to be shut